-Born in 1962 in Philadelphia, Yuskavage received her B.F.A. from the Tyler School of Art, Temple University, in 1984 and her M.F.A. from the Yale School of Art in 1986.
+Born in 1962 in Philadelphia, Yuskavage received her B.F.A. from the Tyler School of Art, Temple University, in 1984 and her M.F.A. from the Yale University School of Art in 1986.
 Since 2005, the artist's work has been represented by David Zwirner.
-In 2006, two concurrent solo exhibitions were presented at David Zwirner and Zwirner & Wirth, New York, and her second gallery solo show was held in 2009.
-Her third solo show was presented in 2011 at David Zwirner, New York.
+In 2006, two solo exhibitions were concurrently presented at David Zwirner and Zwirner & Wirth, New York, followed by presentations at the gallery in 2009 and 2011.
+Marking her fourth gallery solo show was an exhibition of new works at David Zwirner, New York in 2015.

-Work by the artist is held in major museum collections, including The Art Institute of Chicago; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Museum of Contemporary Art, Los Angeles; The Museum of Modern Art, New York; San Francisco Museum of Modern Art; Stedelijk Museum, Amsterdam; Walker Art Center, Minneapolis, Minnesota; and the Whitney Museum of American Art, New York.
-She lives and works in New York.
+Museum collections which hold works by the artist include The Art Institute of Chicago; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Long Museum, Shanghai; The Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; The Museum of Modern Art, New York; San Francisco Museum of Modern Art; Walker Art Center, Minneapolis, Minnesota; and the Whitney Museum of American Art, New York.
+Yuskavage lives and works in New York.

 ¹ Christopher Bedford, "Color Theorist," in Lisa Yuskavage: The Brood - Paintings 1991-2015.
 Exh. cat.
 (New York: Skira Rizzoli, 2015), p.
 13.